Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Utah Stats and Trends

-- Utah has played 13 games, with four wins against the spread.
+- In Utah's 13 games this season, it has four wins against the spread.

 - Utah's games this season have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

-- In games that Utah amasses over 366.7 yards, the team is 3-3 against the spread and 8-1 overall.
+- Utah is 3-3 against the spread and 8-1 overall when the team piles up over 366.7 yards.

-- The Utes have 14 giveaways this season, while the Buckeyes have 19 takeaways .
+- This year the Utes have 14 turnovers, five fewer than the Buckeyes have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.